xmake-io/xmake-docs/package/remote_package.md

 $ xmake repo -u
 ```

-## Adding packages to the official repository
+## Submit packages to the official repository

 ### Package structure in repository